Honduras is undergoing its second coup in eight years, but most Americans are unaware, much less of the US’s role in undermining democracy there.

 A slow-burning and achingly painful week has passed since the Honduran presidential elections on November 26, 2017, and still no winner has been declared.
 Yet we’re watching in real time as an election is being stolen directly from the hands of the Honduran people.
 This isn’t the first time this has happened in Honduras.
-In fact, the U.S. helped to usher in and legitimize a military coup that happened in November of 2009.
+In fact, the U.S. helped to legitimize a coup in June of 2009 in part by ushering in elections a few months later in November and giving them their stamp of approval.
 Since then, a succession of right-leaning U.S.-friendly presidents have come to power through questionable means.
 The last election in 2013 saw Juan Orlando Hernández named, who since then has slowly consolidated power and crippled the independence of already-fragile democratic institutions in a bid to set up a win today.

 Why does this crisis require some of our already-stretched-thin rage?